salabim/MySimpleGUI/README.md

 to key, k or button_text.
 In order support the DRY (don't repeat yourself) principle, MySimpleGUI now automatically points to 'itself' if the target parameter is the null string or None.

--   Awaiting a bug fix in PySimpleGUI, MySimpleGUI now correctly returns the null string upon pressing
+-   In contrast to PySimpleGUI, MySimpleGUI correctly returns the null string upon pressing
-<Cancel> in FileBrowse, FilesBrowse and FolderBrowse.
+<Cancel> in FileBrowse, FilesBrowse and FolderBrowse, provided the target parameter points to 'itself' (see also bullet above).

 -   Version